 I still can’t believe how much stuff we were able to see in a 7-day trip.
 Our trip was so well planned, and our guides knew exactly what time we’d need to leave to beat traffic and crowds.
 It would have been nearly impossible to see all of that on our own.

 Adventures by Disney trips are definitely kid-friendly (although they do offer a few select adult-only adventures).
 The kids on the trip had so much fun together, from making pizzas in Sorrento to tasting Italian sodas in Tuscany.
-They often had meals together, even if there wasn’t an official kids’ table, and they also played cards on the train and on long bus rides.
-There was also one night where the kids watched a movie with our adventure guides while the parents got to relax in the lobby bar.
+We also got to stomp on grapes at the Santorini winery.
+The kids often had meals together, even if there wasn’t an official kids’ table, and they also played cards on the train and on long bus rides.
+In Italy, there was also one night where the kids watched a movie with our adventure guides while the parents got to relax in the lobby bar.
+In Greece, the kids all dined together and watched a movie while the parents were able to go to an upscale dinner in our hotel at a restaurant of our choosing.

 As the mom in the family, I’m often responsible for carrying everything – from the camera to first aid supplies to water to hand sanitizer to sunscreen to wipes.
 But on our trip, our Adventure Guides handled all of this.
 Water bottles seemed to appear out of thin air whenever I was thirsty, and they always had a full supply of snacks.
 As we headed out of public restrooms, one of our guides stood outside doling out hand sanitizer.
 It was so nice not to have to worry about these things.